newcleo-dev-team/lbh15/docs/source/readme_full.rst

      - ✔
      - ✔
      - ✔
-   * - Oxygen partial pressure divided by the oxygen

-       concentration squared
-     - :math:`P_{O_2}`
-     - :math:`[atm/wt.\%^2]`
-     - ✔
-     - ✔
-     - ✔
    * - Oxygen diffusivity
      - :math:`D_{Fe}`
      - :math:`[cm^2/s]`
      - ✔
      - ✔
      - ✔
-   * - Iron diffusivity in lead and LBE
+   * - Iron diffusivity
      - :math:`D_{Fe}`
      - :math:`[cm^2/s]`
      - ✔
      - ✔
      - :math:`-`
-   * - Cobalt diffusivity in lead
+   * - Cobalt diffusivity
      - :math:`D_{Co}`
      - :math:`[cm^2/s]`
      - ✔
      - :math:`-`
      - :math:`-`
-   * - Selenium diffusivity in lead
+   * - Selenium diffusivity
      - :math:`D_{Se}`
      - :math:`[cm^2/s]`
      - ✔
      - :math:`-`
      - :math:`-`
-   * - Indium diffusivity in lead
+   * - Indium diffusivity
      - :math:`D_{In}`
      - :math:`[cm^2/s]`
      - ✔
      - :math:`-`
      - :math:`-`
-   * - Tellurium diffusivity in lead
+   * - Tellurium diffusivity
      - :math:`D_{Tl}`
      - :math:`[cm^2/s]`
      - ✔
      - :math:`-`
      - :math:`-`
+   * - Oxygen partial pressure divided

+       by the oxygen concentration squared
+     - :math:`P_{O_2}`
+     - :math:`[atm/wt.\%^2]`
+     - ✔
+     - ✔
+     - ✔

+.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: lower limits of Oxygen concentration for oxyde layers generation when the corresponding metal is considered at its saturation concentration.
+   :widths: 50 25 25 25 25 25
+   :name: tablechemlowlimssat
+   :header-rows: 1

+   * - Property
+     - Symbol
+     - Units
+     - Lead
+     - LBE
+     - Bismuth
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       with iron, the structural material, at its saturation
+       control with Iron, the structural material, at its

-       concentration in the liquid metal, lead or LBE.
+       saturation concentration in the liquid metal.
      - :math:`C_{O_2, Fe(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       with nickel, the structural material, at its saturation
+       control with Nickel, the structural material, at its

-       concentration in the liquid metal, lead or LBE.
+       saturation concentration in the liquid metal.
      - :math:`C_{O_2, Ni(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       withchromium, the structural material, at its saturation
+       control with Chromium, the structural material, at its

-       concentration in the liquid metal, lead or LBE.
+       saturation concentration in the liquid metal.
      - :math:`C_{O_2, Cr(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       with silicon (the structural material) at its saturation
+       control with Silicon, the structural material, at its

-       concentration in the liquid metal, lead or LBE.
+       saturation concentration in the liquid metal.
      - :math:`C_{O_2, Si(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       with aluminium, the structural material, at its saturation
+       control with Aluminium, the structural material, at its

-       concentration in the liquid metal, lead or LBE.
+       saturation concentration in the liquid metal.
      - :math:`C_{O_2, Al(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`

+.. list-table:: *lbh15* thermo-chemical properties from the handbook edited by OECD/NEA: lower limits of Oxygen concentration for oxyde layers generation multiplied by the corresponding metal concentration raised to a specific coefficient.
+   :widths: 50 25 25 25 25 25
+   :name: tablechemlowlims
+   :header-rows: 1

+   * - Property
+     - Symbol
+     - Units
+     - Lead
+     - LBE
+     - Bismuth
+   * - Lead chemical activity in LBE
+     - :math:`\alpha_{Pb}`
+     - :math:`[-]`
+     - :math:`-`
+     - ✔
+     - :math:`-`
+   * - Bismuth chemical activity in LBE
+     - :math:`\alpha_{Bi}`
+     - :math:`[-]`
+     - :math:`-`
+     - ✔
+     - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       times the iron (the structural material) concentration
+       control times the Iron, the structural material,

-       in the liquid metal, lead or LBE, raised to 3/4.
+       concentration in the liquid metal raised to 3/4.
      - :math:`C_{O_2} \cdot C_{Fe}^{3/4}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       times the nickel (the structural material) concentration
+       control times the Nickel, the structural material,

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal.
      - :math:`C_{O_2} \cdot C_{Ni}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       times the chromium (the structural material) concentration
+       control times the Chromium, the structural material,

-       in the liquid metal, lead or LBE, raised to 2/3.
+       concentration in the liquid metal raised to 2/3.
      - :math:`C_{O_2} \cdot C_{Cr}^{2/3}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control
+   * - Lower limit of Oxygen concentration for operational

-       times the silicon (the structural material) concentration
+       control times the Silicon, the structural material,

-       in the liquid metal, lead, raised to 1/2.
+       concentration in the liquid metal raised to 1/2.
      - :math:`C_{O_2} \cdot C_{Si}^{1/2}`
      - :math:`[wt.\%]`
      - ✔